hadianfar/SVCGDLM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package implements a Monte Carlo Expectation-Maximization (MCEM) algorithm to estimate Spatially varying coefficient.
+This package implements a Monte Carlo Expectation-Maximization (MCEM) algorithm to estimate Spatially varying coefficient of Generalized Distributed Lag Models.
 The method relies using Polya-Gamma data augmentation to facilitate closed-form conditional distributions in the expectation step via Gibbs sampling.
 The maximization step then optimizes the expected complete-data log likelihood over both fixed and spatial parameters.